124867/SecureLoginSystem/README.md

 # Email Application - Java Spring Boot

 This is an email application with a RESTful API built using Java Spring Boot.
-The project has been converted from a TypeScript/Node.js application to Java.

 ## Prerequisites